drew-bond/curb-alert/README.md

 # curb-alert
-Curb-Alert is a real-time monitoring tool designed to scan social media posts and notify users when content is geographically relevant to them.
-The content comes from accounts that post pictures of abandoned furniture on the streets of NYC.
+Curb-Alert is a real-time monitoring tool designed to scan social media posts of abandoned NYC treasures and notify users when something near-by is found.
+The posts come from accounts that upload pictures of abandoned furniture on the streets of NYC.
 This project aims to help New Yorkers furnish their home for free.